September 5, 2021

 All this trauma in a short period of time has left Zara with post-traumatic stress disorder (PTSD).
 The PTSD comes out in an incident where Zara agreed to help Brian with potential new students at a boxing demonstration at a dojo.
 However, Zara has a flashback freakout and starts pummeling Brian too hard during the demonstration, and then she abruptly runs out of the building.

-This PTSD puts a strain on Kara and Brian’s marriage.
+This PTSD puts a strain on Zara and Brian’s marriage.
 And then Brian’s ex-wife dies of cancer.
 And just so more bad things can happen to this family, Brian and Audrey are driving in Brian’s car when they get carjacked.
 Brian is tasered while Audrey is kidnapped.
 What are the odds that Audrey was kidnapped by the sex-trafficking ring that’s run by Patrick?

 The kidnapping is reported to law enforcement, but Zara and Brian think that the cops won’t be of much help.
 And so Zara and Brian take the law into their own hands and go on a mission to find and rescue Audrey themselves.
 You know exactly how this is all going to end.